Automatic Divorce After Long Separation in PA

 Divorcing Someone Who Refuses to Sign

-You will likely need to obtain a divorce pursuant to section 3301(d) of the Divorce code.
-You can still seek and obtain a divorce even if your spouse refuses to cooperate or sign any documents.
-Your spouse’s refusal to sign the divorce papers will likely prolong the divorce process as the court will have to hold a hearing.
+You will likely need to obtain a divorce pursuant to section 3301(d) of the Divorce Code.
+You can still seek and obtain a final divorce decree even if your spouse refuses to cooperate or sign any documents.
+Your spouse’s refusal to sign the divorce papers will likely prolong the divorce proceedings as the court will have to hold a hearing.

 Divorcing Someone You Haven’t Seen For Some Time

-Schwartz, Fox, & Saltzman wants to help if you are considering a divorce in Pennsylvania.
+Schwartz, Fox, & Saltzman wants to help if you’re considering a divorce in Pennsylvania.
 Our family law attorneys have over four decades of collective experience and can help you craft the resolution that fits your circumstances.
-Call us today at 215-967-9070 or click here.
+Call us today at 215-967-9070 or click here